taha-cmyk/NexMorocco/README.md

-# for Content contrib visite [NexMorocco Cobtrib repo](https://github.com/taha-cmyk/contrib)
+# for Content contrib you can PR in this repo or simply visit for more guides [NexMorocco Cobtrib repo](https://github.com/taha-cmyk/contrib)